 Knowing, Knowing, Knowing God: Contours of Covenant Epistemology

-Esther Meek is Assistant Professor of Philosophy at Geneva College, in Beaver Falls, Pennsylvania, a Visiting Professor of Apologetics at Redeemer Seminary, and a freelance writer and speaker.
-She was formerly Adjunct Professor of Philosophy at Covenant Theological Seminary, in St. Louis, Missouri.
-She is the author of Longing to Know (2003), in which she elaborates an epistemology based on the multi-perspectivalism and presuppositionalism of John Frame and the tacit knowledge theory of Michael Polanyi.
+Esther Lightcap Meek is a Professor of Philosophy at Geneva College in Beaver Falls, PA.
+She is also Visiting Professor of Apologetics at Redeemer Seminary in Dallas Texas and formerly Adjunct Professor of Philosophy at Covenant Theological Seminary in St. Louis, MO.
+She has written three books on Covenant Epistemology, Longing to Know (2003), Loving to Know (2011), and A Little Manual for Knowing (2014).